raycast/extensions/extensions/schoology/README.md

 ![README Preview](README-schoology.png)
 - This extension will only show a course in the `Show Grades` command if it has received at least one grade.
 - As of right now, the only thing you can do is view your course's overall grades and individual assignment grades (in categories with weightage percentages).
 You can also see the time they were graded and any comments that may exist on them.
+    - Also, the icons for each course are now your ACTUAL course's icons
     - Feel free to reach out if you want to suggest features or even just contribute to the extension yourself!
 ## How to obtain Schoology Key and secret
 - Head to https://[district].schoology.com/api